BMSB Season: Australia’s September–April Shipping Rule

 Which Shipments Are Most Affected

-This is why importers often underestimate the issue.
-They think of biosecurity as something tied mainly to food, plants, or visible contamination.
+Importers often underestimate the issue because they think of biosecurity as something tied mainly to food, plants, or visible contamination.
 BMSB shows that manufactured cargo can also trigger seasonal biosecurity controls when the transport pathway itself creates the risk.

-For mixed shipments, this matters because one affected item can change the compliance picture for the whole move.
+For mixed shipments, one affected item can change the compliance picture for the whole move.

 Why Timing and Routing Matter So Much